Rajaikumar-iOSDev/AquaProgressIndicatorSample/README.md

   ![Screenshot 2021-02-20 at 7 58 10 PM](https://user-images.githubusercontent.com/22410262/108599589-1812e400-73b8-11eb-831d-4468bf0927da.png)

-Step 3: Add a Objective C bridging header if you don't have one.
+Step 3: Add an Objective C bridging header if you don't have one and add the following in the bridging header file.

 ```
 #import "DynamicWaterNode.h"